 Senator Cowan has practiced law in Halifax since 1967 and is a partner at Stewart McKelvey, the largest law firm in Atlantic Canada.
-In 1983, he was appointed Queen’s Counsel.
+In 1983, he was appointed as Queen’s Counsel.

-Senator Cowan was director, Chair and Vice-President of both Camp Hill and Abbie J. Lane Hospitals, and Vice-Chair of the Metropolitan Mental Health Planning Board.
-He was also director of the Nova Scotia Division of the Canadian Cancer Society and a founding director of Landmark East School, a school for children with learning disabilities in Wolfville, Nova Scotia.
+Senator Cowan was Director, Chair and Vice-President of both Camp Hill and Abbie J. Lane Hospitals, and Vice-Chair of the Metropolitan Mental Health Planning Board.
+He was also Director of the Nova Scotia Division of the Canadian Cancer Society and a founding Director of Landmark East School, a school for children with learning disabilities in Wolfville, Nova Scotia.

 Senator Cowan was appointed on the recommendation of Prime Minister Paul Martin on March 24, 2005, and sits in the Senate as a member of the Liberal Party of Canada.
 He was named Opposition Whip in the Senate on January 18, 2007 and was appointed Leader of the Opposition in the Senate on November 3, 2008.
 In June, 2014, the Senate Liberal Caucus reaffirmed Senator Cowan’s leadership through internal elections.